 - A user profile field,

 browserTokens, will then reflect the browser token value for each user who accepts notifications.
 This is an array, which is capable of accepting multiple values over time.

-placeholder.emaildomain convention to pass Iterable a placeholder email address with the token. (read Handling Anonymous Users for more info).
+placeholder.emaildomain convention to pass Iterable a placeholder email address with the token.
+For more information, read Handling Anonymous Users.

 - Browser tokens are managed and sometimes disabled by Firebase using their own algorithm.
 If Firebase determines a token to be outdated, you may need to re-prompt users for web push permission.
 Users who have not enabled browser tokens on their profiles will be suppressed from web push send attempts.

 - If you have collected users' browser tokens in the past, you can import them

 POST /api/users/registerBrowserTokenAPI endpoint.
 API endpoint as mentioned in step 3, above.